Digital privacy is important, and you’d be hard-pressed to find anybody who thinks otherwise.

 “Facebook used to capture around 95% of the sales data from clients.
 In one case now, there is a 57% gap between sales seen on Shopify and what Facebook is reporting.”

-As you likely know, advanced Facebook advertisers have relied on the algorithm to help optimize their campaigns.
-Basically, you feed the algorithm data—conversions from your ads—and it automatically serves ads to people who are similar to those who’ve already converted.
+You feed the algorithm data—conversions from your ads—and it automatically serves ads to people who match those who’ve already converted.

 So that’s the bad news, but you’re in luck—there is still plenty you can do to keep your campaigns on track.

 iOS 14.5 and Facebook Campaign Tracking

 Now as you know, iOS users can now decide whether to share data or not.

 If they decide to share their data, conversion tracking can still be done as usual.